 Beaches & Boardwalks - Discover the Santa Monica Pier Experience

-The pier draws over four million visitors annually, and it remains a popular recreation area.
-As you can see in our images, the beach on both sides of the pier are very large and are popular with swimmers & surfers alike.
+The pier now draws over four million visitors annually, and it remains a popular recreation area.
+As you can see in our images, the beaches on both sides of the pier are very large and are popular with swimmers & surfers alike.

 When I worked in Santa Monica, we would occasionally come over to the Pier area to eat lunch, or to hang out after work.
 Venice Beach is only a couple of miles south of the Pier, so there were a number of places to hang out along the beach.